meshery/meshery/docs/pages/concepts/logical/relationships.md

 Meshery supports different types of relationships to cater to various use cases:

-- **Hierarchical Relationships:** These represent parent-child relationships between components, where one component is a dependency of another.
+- **Hierarchical Relationships:** These represent parent-child relationships between components, where one component is a dependency of another. arent-child relationships show clear lineage, similar to a family tree (child, parent, grandparent, etc.).
 - **Sibling Relationships:** These represent relationships between components that are not directly dependent on each other but may still interact or influence each other's behavior; they describe components that share a common origin but operate independently (siblings, cousins, etc.).
 - **Edge Relationships:** These represent relationships that are visually depicted as edges connecting components in MeshMap.
-- **Hierarchical structures:** Parent-child relationships show clear lineage, similar to a family tree (child, parent, grandparent, etc.).
-- **Interdependencies:** This captures how components rely on each other to function.
+Edge relationships are used to define how components interact with each other, such as network connections, bindings, or permissions.
+They are also used to identify interdependencies between components.

 **Benefits of Using Meshery Relationships**

-* **Improved Visibility:** Relationships provide a clear visual representation of the connections between components, making it easier to understand the system's architecture.
+- **Improved Visibility:** Relationships provide a clear visual representation of the connections between components, making it easier to understand the system's architecture.
-* **Enhanced Design:** Relationships help you make informed decisions about component selection and placement, leading to better design choices.
+- **Enhanced Design:** Relationships help you make informed decisions about component selection and placement, leading to better design choices.
-* **Automated Configuration:** Relationship-driven actions can automate the configuration of components, reducing manual effort and potential errors.
+- **Automated Configuration:** Relationship-driven actions can automate the configuration of components, reducing manual effort and potential errors.
-* **Increased Flexibility:** The use of selectors, actions, and operators provides flexibility in defining and managing relationships.
+- **Increased Flexibility:** The use of selectors, actions, and operators provides flexibility in defining and managing relationships.

 {% include/alert.html type="dark" title="Contributor Guide to Meshery Relationships" content="If you want to create a new relationship definition or modify existing relationship definitions, see the <a href='https://docs.meshery.io/project/contributing/contributing-relationships'>Contributing to Meshery Relationships</a> guide." %}

 ## Types of Relationships